cedar-policy/cedar-docs/docs/collections/_policies/syntax-datatypes.md

 // an empty set
 [ ]

-// a set with a Boolean expression, a nested set, and a Boolean value [3<5, ["nested", "set"], true]
+// a set with a Bool expression, a nested set, and a Bool value [3<5, ["nested", "set"], true]
 ```